Employee advocacy mistakes and what to do instead

 We discuss this in a short podcast episode:

-- Building their personal brand
+• Building their personal brand.

-- Growing their professional network
+• Growing their professional network.

-- Improving operational transparency
+• Improving operational transparency.

-- Increasing lead generation and sales conversations
+• Increasing lead generation and conversations – particularly crucial for sales teams!

 And what could be more authentic than employees who share because they want to?